usecakework/cakework/examples/examples/python/hello_world/README.md

 # Quick Start #
 ## Deploying your activity ##
-Note: will be updating this so that the user no longer needs to install grpcio and run the `register_activity.py` themselves.
+Note: will be updating this so that the user no longer needs to install grpcio and protobuf and run the `register_activity.py` themselves.
 The cli will take care of this
 ```
 git clone https://github.com/usecakework/cakework-examples.git
 cd cakework-examples/examples/python/hello_world
 python3 -m venv env
 source env/bin/activate
-pip install cakework
-pip install grpcio
+pip install -r requirements.txt
 python register_activity.py
 dir=$(pwd)
 deactivate